aslan-ng/keepdelta/paper/paper.md

 # Statement of need

+High-frequency data sampling is fundamental in both scientific simulations and real-world sensing applications, where large volumes of evolving data must be efficiently managed.
+Both domains, whether generating synthetic data through computational models or collecting real-time measurements from physical sensors, face a common challenge: storing, transmitting, and processing dynamic data without excessive redundancy.

-Simulation is a widely used methodology across all Applied Science disciplines, offering a flexible, powerful, and intuitive tool for designing processes or systems and maximizing their efficiency [@SimulationExperiments].
+Simulation is a widely used methodology across all applied science disciplines, offering a flexible, powerful, and intuitive tool for designing processes or systems and maximizing their efficiency [@SimulationExperiments].
 These studies often take the form of computer experiments, where data is generated through pseudo-random sampling from known probability distributions.
 This approach serves as an invaluable resource for research, particularly in evaluating new methods and comparing alternative approaches [@SimulationStudies].
 Computational simulations are invaluable tools for studying complex systems and their behaviors. [@ComplexSystemsSimulation]

+Sensing technologies are also employed across diverse scientific and engineering domains, enabling continuous monitoring and analysis of dynamic environments.
+It is common for these systems utilize an array of sensors to capture real-time data, which is essential for studying systems behaviors, informed decision-making, and system optimization [@RemotePhysiologicalandEnvironmentalMonitoring] [@agricultureIoT].

-Simulations often require mechanisms to track and store evolving states of data structures across iterations.
-The naive approach of saving full snapshots is storage-heavy, while recalculating states from scratch can be computationally expensive.
-KeepDelta introduces a middle ground by saving only the deltas (changes) between states.
-This approach, also known as Delta Encoding, has been successful in various similar use cases where managing evolving data states is essential like web development [@DeltaEncodingInHTTP] software version management [@NaiveDifferencesOfExecutableCode].
+Both simulations and sensing require mechanisms to track and store evolving states of data structures over time.
+In simulations, the naive approach of saving full snapshots at every timestep leads to excessive storage demands, while recalculating states from scratch is computationally expensive.
+Similarly, in sensing applications, continuously storing or transmitting full data snapshots is impractical, particularly in bandwidth-limited and remote environments.
+Instead of relying on inefficient methods, KeepDelta introduces an optimized middle ground by saving only the deltas (changes) between states, significantly reducing storage and computation overhead.
+This Delta Encoding technique has been successfully applied in other domains where managing evolving data efficiently is critical, such as web development [@DeltaEncodingInHTTP] and software version management [@NaiveDifferencesOfExecutableCode].

-Human-readability is crucial for debugging and development in simulation projects, and KeepDelta is tailored specifically for this purpose.
-It is lightweight, supports native Python data structures, and generates results that are easy to understand.
+Human-readability is crucial for debugging and development in both simulation and sensing projects, and KeepDelta is tailored specifically for this purpose.
+It is lightweight and has no dependecies, supports native Python data structures, and generates results that are easy to interpret.
 This makes it an ideal tool for Python developers and researchers seeking a simple yet powerful solution for change management.
-By providing clear, human-readable output, KeepDelta enhances both the development process and debugging efficiency, making it easier to track and manage changes in complex projects.
+By providing clear, human-readable output, KeepDelta enhances both the development process and debugging efficiency, making it easier to track and manage changes in complex projects involving both computational models and real-world sensing systems.

 ![caption](./images/comparison.png)